1 Drummond Street North,

 The redevelopment will provide additional capacity to treat at least 18,000 more emergency patients and an extra 14,500 inpatients each year.
 With new models of care and new design guidelines, the redevelopment will be flexible and able to respond to increasing demand expected over the coming years.

-The redevelopment will deliver a new and expanded critical care floor, intensive care unit, operating theatres, procedure rooms, an expanded intensive care unit, endoscopy suits and consulting rooms.
+A new and expanded critical care floor will bring together operating theatres, procedure rooms, an expanded intensive care unit, endoscopy suites and consulting rooms.
 This will deliver capacity for an additional 4,000 surgeries every year.

 A boost in local jobs